Content Map Terms

 Childbirth: Opioid Pain Medicines

-To help control the pain and stress of labour, you may get pain medicines.
-The medicine can be injected into a vein or into the muscle.
-The most common pain medicines used are opioids.
+To help control the pain and stress of labour, you may get opioid pain medicines.
+The medicine can be put into a vein or into the muscle.
 Examples include fentanyl, morphine, and nalbuphine.

-Opioids suppress how you perceive pain, and they calm your emotional response to pain.
+Opioids can help suppress how you perceive pain and calm your emotional response to pain.
 They do this by reducing the number of pain signals sent by the nervous system to the brain.
 They also reduce the brain's reaction to those pain signals.

-An opioid can help you relax between contractions and decrease the pain.
-But it does not take all the pain away.
+An opioid can help you relax between contractions and may help decrease the pain.
+But it doesn't take all the pain away.
+And opioids often have side effects, such as nausea, vomiting, and drowsiness.
+Usually, opioids aren't used right before delivery because they can slow the baby's breathing.

 Side effects